 - Utility Scale Solar Energy Coalition of Ohio (USSEC) | USSEC #2

-The OPSB has scheduled three public workshops to gather input regarding administrative rules.
-The workshops are intended as an opportunity for the OPSB to receive feedback from interested stakeholders and the public before draft rules are issued for comment.
-While the Board invites comments on all rules in Ohio Administrative Code 4906-1 through 4906-7, the Board highlights the combination of Ohio Administrative Code Chapters 4906-4 and 4906-5, which address certificate applications for electric generation facilities, electric transmission facilities, and gas pipelines.
+The OPSB held three public workshops to gather input regarding administrative rules.
+The workshops were an opportunity for the OPSB to receive feedback from interested stakeholders and the public before draft rules are issued for comment.
+While the Board invited comments on all rules in Ohio Administrative Code 4906-1 through 4906-7, the Board highlighted the combination of Ohio Administrative Code Chapters 4906-4 and 4906-5, which address certificate applications for electric generation facilities, electric transmission facilities, and gas pipelines.
 Further, the Board is considering implementing a rule that is specific to applications for electric generation facilities associated with solar panels.
-The workshops will be webcast live at www.youtube.com/user/PUCOhio.
+The workshops were webcast live at www.youtube.com/user/PUCOhio.